Last Updated on August 6, 2022

 The second Epworth landmark is the ‘Rock Island Caboose‘ in Tower Park (there’s another geocache hidden here and I’ve failed at finding it multiple times, so if you have any luck…PLEASE TELL ME WHERE IT IS!!!).
 I’m not sure exactly what brought it to Epworth, as Rock Island is in the Quad Cities around an hour and a half away.
 The caboose has a small museum inside it which can be opened with prior arrangement.

 A fun event in Epworth is the ‘Town and Country Days‘ which is held annually on the first Saturday in August.
-The high school has a 2 mile fun run to raise money for one of the clubs (I came 3rd in my age category one year and won an awesome Epworth medal!), followed by a parade, which usually has some sort of a theme.
+The high school has a 2 mile fun run to raise money for one of the clubs (I came 3rd in my age category one year and won an awesome Epworth medal!).
+This is followed by a parade, which usually has some sort of a theme.

 In the afternoon/evening, old Highway 20 is CLOSED to traffic as there is a street party with a rib cook-off, music and entertainment and games and a slip n slide in Tower Park.
 2018 was the first year that they partnered with local Dubuque breweries and had FREE beer tasting until the kegs ran out.
 Once the freebies had gone (which surprisingly lasted quite a while), you could then buy full sized versions of the samples.